 Stress and High Temperatures

-Stress can suppress your pet's desire to eat; being left at the kennel or losing a beloved family member that results in separation anxiety can suppress the dog's appetite as well.
-Just the stress of an unfamiliar family member visiting could prompt anorexia.
+Stress can suppress your pet's desire to eat; being left at the kennel or change in a owner's work schedule that results in separation anxiety can suppress the dog's appetite as well.
+Just the stress of household visitors could prompt anorexia.
 High outdoor temperatures can also kill a pet's appetite.

 Illnesses, Parasites, and Teething

-If your dog's anorexia lasts for more than two days, be sure to have your veterinarian rule out any illnesses before trying any techniques to coax your puppy to eat.
+If your dog's anorexia lasts for more than a few meals, be sure to have your veterinarian rule out any illnesses before trying any techniques to coax your puppy to eat.

 How to Stop Anorexia

 You’ll need a diagnosis from your veterinarian to figure out why your puppy has stopped eating.
-If your vet rules out illness, it’s often perfectly OK to tempt your puppy with healthy people food and employ other techniques to encourage it to eat.
+If your vet rules out illness, it’s often OK to tempt your puppy with bland, vet-approved healthy people food and employ other techniques to encourage it to eat.

 - Offer wholesome tidbits like a sliver of lean beef or chicken.
 This will also help you decide if your puppy is just being finicky or really has a problem that needs veterinary attention.